hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-observation-intro.md

 A resource conforming to this profile is conformant to:
 - [IPA-Observation](https://build.fhir.org/ig/HL7/fhir-ipa/StructureDefinition-ipa-observation.html)

-No equivalent US Core Observation or IPS Observation profile.
+No equivalent US Core or IPS profile.

-Conformance in reverse is not guaranteed, i.e. a resource conforming to [International Patient Access](https://build.fhir.org/ig/HL7/fhir-ipa), [International Patient Summary](http://build.fhir.org/ig/HL7/fhir-ips), or [US Core](http://hl7.org/fhir/us/core) **MAY NOT** conform to AU Core.
+Conformance in reverse is not guaranteed, i.e. a resource conforming to [International Patient Access](https://build.fhir.org/ig/HL7/fhir-ipa) **MAY NOT** conform to AU Core.

 #### Usage scenarios